huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

- 1.Create a new conda environment using .yml file or .txt file via one of the instructions:
+:1.
+Create a new conda environment using .yml file or .txt file via one of the instructions:

 ```
 conda env create -f environment.yml